Skip to content

 2. The Wallet requests issuance of PID Batch Credentials.

-5. The PID Provider returns the wallet attestation nonce to the Wallet.
+5. The Wallet Backend returns the wallet_backend_session_id to the Wallet

-10. The Wallet generates the key pair (pin_derived_eph_pub/priv) derived from the Wallet PIN
+10. The Wallet proves possession of the Wallet PIN

 13. The Wallet sends a Credential Request to the Wallet Backend; containing